Saturday, December 31, 2011

 Supplies needed:

 - Wooden clothespins - standard and/or smaller sizes.
-Standard pins can be found in most grocery stores (in the laundry isle) and Target | smaller versions are available in craft stores and online.
+Standard pins can be found in most grocery stores (in the laundry isle) and Target | smaller versions are available in craft stores and online.- Permanent double-sided tape - Available at office supply stores and Target

 - Fine glitter - I used Martha Stewart's glitter in kunzite, garnet, and feldspar